Google Showcase Renews with More Control for Publishers

 Google gives you control... or so the fine print says 😏

-Now publishers will be able to decide whether their content is displayed as a paragraph, a headline, or a sad emoji depending on the day.
-Google promises more control, but we know that deep down, the algorithm remains that invisible boss who decides what is news and what is background noise.
+Now publishers can decide whether their content is displayed as a paragraph, a headline, or a sad emoji depending on the day.
+Google promises more control, but we know that deep down the algorithm remains that invisible boss who decides what is news and what is background noise.
 The good thing is that at least now you can blame a clear metric when your article about the economy reaches no one.
 Transparency has never been so fun.